OnThisPhone/AI-Making-AI/README.md

 # Live Page
-https://onthisphone.github.io/AI-Making-AI/AI%20Making%20AI/index.html
+If you don't see a a path between the red square and yellow square, just refresh the page.
+Make sure to read "important notes" and my other documentation if you've got more questions. https://onthisphone.github.io/AI-Making-AI/AI%20Making%20AI/index.html

 # AI-Making-AI
 ChatGPT aided A* algorithm.
 Why not make an AI that an AI helped make!